keeps/commons-ip-dotnet/README.md

 ![Demo application printscreen - add representation](docs/images/05-representation-files.png)

 The application allows you to create E-ARK SIP files from your own files.
 In order to create these packages, you'll have to perform the following tasks (as presented in the application):
- * **Set package description:** set the package basic information (eg. identification, description, creator info).
+ * **Set package description:** set the package basic information (e.g. identification, description, creator info).
  * **Select descriptive metadata file:** select descriptive metadata file and select the  descriptive metadata file type.
 The application **does not perform any validations** regarding the selected file and metadata type.
-The metadata types are the ones available in the original commons-ip implementation (eg. EAD, EAC-CPF).
+The metadata types are the ones available in the original commons-ip implementation (e.g. EAD, EAC-CPF).
- * **(Optional) select other metadata files:**  select other metadata files to add to the package (eg. information about how files were created and stored, intellectual property rights).
+ * **(Optional) select other metadata files:**  select other metadata files to add to the package (e.g. information about how files were created and stored, intellectual property rights).
  * **Select package representation content:** add all the package files and/or folders into one representation.
 You can drop files or folders containing files (folders with sub-folders will be discarded).
 You can also rename the representation name (default value is "Representation").
  * **Select destination file and create package:** create the EARK-SIP file by choosing where the file will be saved.